DarthEmpty/joelclarke.co.uk/_posts/2018-07-18-the-duality-of-bandwidths-vs.-my-wifi-card.md

 ## The Root of the Problem - Wifi Standards(?)

 Eventually, enough was enough.
 After a little digging, my friend discovered that the wifi card itself was the issue.
-This was confirmed after I then researched the different wifi standards.
-The discussions that I read about the most were between the 802.11n and 802.11ac standards.
+This was confirmed after I then researched the different WLAN standards and noticed that some were better equipped to deal with Google Wifi than others.

-There are many wifi standards and, if you're interested in them, I would check out [this blog post].
+These standards were made by the [Institute of Electrical and Electronics Engineers (IEEE)].
+Since their first WLAN standard,  802.11, was created in 1997, IEEE have gone through many iterations of standards - each one aiming to be an improvement on the previous one.
+If you want to find out more about the different standards and their progression, I would recommend [this blog post].

+The standards that I became most interested in, however, were 802.11n and 802.11ac.
+802.11ac was made to be an improvement over 802.11n, utilising **dual-band wireless technology**.
+This allows for an 802.11ac compatiable device and a 802.11ac compatiable router to maintain 2 connections of different bandwidths at the same time.

-My old wifi card was 802.11b/g/n compatiable (making it an 802.11n card).
-Because one of Google Wifi's features is dual-band wifi which is a feature of the 802.11ac standard, I figured that it would be a good idea if my new wifi card was also 802.11ac compatiable.
+By calling the command `sudo lshw -c network` on Ubuntu, I found out that my old wifi interface was a `BCM4352 802.11b/g/n Wireless Network Adapter`, meaning that my old wifi card was 802.11b/g/n compatiable (making it an 802.11n card).
+Because one of Google Wifi's features is dual-band wifi which is a feature of the 802.11ac standard, I figured that it would be a good idea for my new wifi card to also be 802.11ac compatiable.
 And so, I looked around on eBay for the cheapest, nearest, 802.11ac compatiable wifi card I could find.

 It's odd though, Google states that Google Wifi is capable of *Simultaneous dual-band Wifi (2.4 GHz/5 GHz) supporting IEEE 802.11a/b/g/n/ac* (This can be seen [here] under the *Connectivity* section).
+That implies that my old wifi card should have been OK because of the backwards compatiablity that Google Wifi offers.
+Regardless, after buying the new wifi card (and a couple more hiccups that I'll tell you about next), the *Heroes of the Storm* became a lot less frustrating to play.

 ## A Sizeable Mistake

 ## Driven Mad by Drivers

 [Google Wifi]: https://store.google.com/product/google_wifi
+[Institute of Electrical and Electronics Engineers (IEEE)]: https://www.ieee.org/
 [this blog post]: https://www.lifewire.com/wireless-standards-802-11a-802-11b-g-n-and-802-11ac-816553
 [here]: https://store.google.com/product/google_wifi_specs